developer-kikikaikai/api_server_simulator/README.md

 TODO: Almost REST API tests have already finished.
 But I only haven't created new endpoint test which defined specific HTTP headers.
 (The case if requested json data has headers.)

-# How to run docker container
+# How to run docker container?

 Please call `make container` on root directory.
 * You can import api data to put the "import.json" file in docker dir